Published on

 Gum disease

-Getting rid of this bacteria is crucial not just in delaying any cavities, but reversing gum disease.
+Getting rid of this bacteria is crucial, not just for delaying any cavities but also for reversing gum disease.
 “You have bacteria in the mouth, some cause gum disease, some cause tooth decay,” explains Damien Walmsley, professor of dentistry at the University of Birmingham and the chief scientific adviser to the BDA.
 “It doesn’t matter how good you are with brushing, they just sit there quietly doing nothing until you feed them sugar.
 Then they get to work.
 They turn the sugar into acid, and that attacks the tooth.”

 During May and June, when a mere 3 per cent of normal dental treatments were being undertaken, some patients resorted to drastic measures.